-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2014 and 2015, and the results of its operations and its cash flows for the three years then ended, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company as of June 30, 2015 and 2016, and the results of its operations and its cash flows for the three years then ended, in conformity with accounting principles generally accepted in the United States of America.
 Also, in our opinion, the related financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly in all material respects the information set forth therein.

-/s/ SingerLewak LLP Los Angeles, California September 17, 2015
+/s/ SingerLewak LLP Los Angeles, California September 16, 2016